NimaBavar/NImaBavar/docs/README.md

 **Dear sir/madam
 It is my pleasure to introduce myself as Nima.
 My nickname is KhodeNima.
 I am a determined young individual of fourteen years old with a strong passion for software engineering and cybersecurity.
-I plan to pursue higher education at respected universities abroad, as my native country does not provide the necessary resources for the corresponding professions; I aim to realize my ambitions through steadfast dedication and determination; Thank you for your attention to my background.
-It is highly appreciated.**
+I plan to pursue higher education at respected universities abroad, as my native country does not provide the necessary resources for the corresponding professions; I aim to realize my ambitions through steadfast dedication and determination; Thank you for your attention to my background, It is highly appreciated.**

 <br>